We provide All Flash Array solutions for a wide variety of applications and operating systems.

 - Invest in infrastructure.
 A flash storage array will deliver super fast performance, but in order for the whole organisation to benefit, networks, host connectivity and servers need to be upgraded.

-Should you invest in Flash Storage?
+Should you invest in Flash Arrays?

-If you are serious about future proofing your business for the next 5-10 years then I would have to say “Flash storage should have a part to play”.
+If you are serious about future proofing your business for the next 5-10 years then I would have to say “Flash array should have a part to play”.
 Yes, it is more expensive than spinning disks, but that price is easily offset by the dramatic performance gains for applications and operating systems, energy savings and overall a fantastic ROI.
-Flash storage should be your top storage tier and spinning disk used for backup/archiving and general purpose storage.
+Flash arrays should be your top storage tier and spinning disk used for backup/archiving and general purpose storage.
 Look for an all flash storage vendor that will allow you to “Pay As You Grow”, this essentially allows you to purchase a solution based on your business requirements for the next 1-2 years, after this time you might want to expand for capacity or performance.
 Adding a tray of drives or extra controllers, shouldn’t mean excessive downtime or service charges, the flash storage should adjust itself automatically with a few simple clicks.

 How can we help?